Zmoki/talk-webcam-2017/README.md

 ## Description

-Take photos, record or stream video and audio - all of these we can be done now with native browser capabilities and JS.
+Take photos, record or stream video and audio: all these we can now be done with native browser capabilities and JS.

-But can we configure the camera like on smartphones?
-Zoom it?
+But, can we configure our camera the way we do it on smartphones?
-Can we apply the mask, as in the stories?
+Zoom, maybe?
+Apply a mask like in Stories?
-Or change a voice?
+Change the voice?
-Maybe transform a video stream into a ASCII?
+Or, transform a video stream into ASCII?

-I'll tell you how to work with the webcam in the browser from the beginning and to applying the crazy stuff.
+I'll tell you how to work with the webcam in the browser: starting from scratch and applying some crazy stuff in the end.

 ## About me